IA0011/armada-lsfg-vk/README.md

 This fork is adapted for devices such as the **AYN Odin 3** running Armada OS.

-## What It Does
+## Features

-The plugin provides a Decky UI for LSFG-VK and installs a working Armada runtime:

-- Downloads the ARM64 `liblsfg-vk` library
+- Installs the ARM64 LSFG-VK runtime
-- Installs LSFG launch wrappers:
+- Adds launch wrappers: `~/lsfg` and `~/lsfg-force`
-  - `~/lsfg`
-  - `~/lsfg-force`
 - Installs the Vulkan implicit layer manifest
 - Enables FEX Vulkan thunks
-- Creates default and per-game LSFG config files
-- Provides per-game LSFG settings through Decky
+- Provides Decky UI controls for default and per-game LSFG settings

 ## Requirements